Play Ball! Where to Take Your Family Out to the Ballgame Near Champaign-Urbana

 (From nearer to farther):

 Why You Should Go: Visiting historic Danville Stadium (scenes from the movie The Babe were filmed there) is reason enough to go see the Dans, a team made up of collegiate players wanting experience playing with wooden bats and to get in front of scouts.
-The stadium is undergoing a bit of a facelift, expected to be completed in time for the stadium’s 75th anniversary celebration on July 24.
+If you haven’t been out to Danville in a few years, the stadium has enjoyed significant upgrades in the past several years.
+The season is short – just a little more than two months.
+Games start on June 1.

 Deals to Be Had: Can’t beat the ticket prices, traditionally in the range of $6 for adults and $3 for school-aged kids; 5 and under are always free.
 Tuesday nights are $2 tickets.
 Free parking.
 Concessions are easy on the wallet, too.

-Why You Should Go: The Corn Crib used to be home to a minor league team, but this summer, they will host a team that plays in the same collegiate wooden bat league as the Danville Dans, the Prospect League.
+Why You Should Go: The Corn Crib used to be home to a minor league team, but have settled into a new role.
+They host a team that plays in the same collegiate wooden bat league as the Danville Dans, the Prospect League.

 Deals to Be Had: Individual game tickets start at $8 per person.
 (Warning: the ticketing system is a bit confusing.)